NBISweden/module-openrefine-dm-practices/_episodes/04-numbers.md

 We can do that with a `Numeric facet`.

 > ## Exercise
-> 1. For a column you transformed to numbers, edit one or two cells, replacing the numbers with text (such as `abc`) or blank (no number or text).
-You will need to change the `Data type` to `text` using the drop-down menu.
+> 1. For the column `animal ID` you just transformed to numbers, edit one or two cells, replacing the numbers with text (such as `abc`) or blank (no number or text).
+You can hover over the cell and click the blue `edit` that appears, change the `Data type` to `text` at the top of the pop-up window.
 > 2. Use the column pulldown menu to apply a numeric facet to the column you edited.
 The facet will appear in the left panel.
 > 3. Notice that there are several checkboxes in this facet: `Numeric`, `Non-numeric`, `Blank`, and `Error`.
 Below these are counts of the number of cells in each category.
 You should see checks for `Non-numeric` and `Blank` if you changed some values.
 > 4. Experiment with checking or unchecking these boxes to select subsets of your data.